Invention:

 Background:

-Multi-core processors have enabled ongoing computer performance improvement but at the cost of increasing complexity of network design.
-Most network design is optimized for bandwidth but, for any given bandwidth design, there is a need to address tradeoffs between latency and power.
-This technology provides a computationally efficient way to identify designs that optimize those tradeoffs.
+Multi-core processors have enabled ongoing computer performance improvement (i.e., trying to keep Moore’s law alive) but at the cost of increasing complexity of network design.
+Most network design is optimized for bandwidth but, for any given bandwidth design, there is a need to address tradeoffs between parameters, such as, but not limited to, latency and power, the latter also being responsible for heat generation.
+Using a Pareto-optimal design framework, this technology automatically generates ab initio network designs that optimize those tradeoffs according to user specifications or requirements.
+As such, it is a critical capability that directly supports the bipartisan CHIPS and Science Act of 2022.

 Applications: